open-sauced/docs/docs/maintainers/growing-your-project.md

 ![team sync gif](../../static/gif/team-sync.gif)

-## Understanding team participation
+## Understanding Team Participation

 To ensure that your open source project reaches it growth strategy goal(s), it is important that your team members actively participate in the project as much as possible.
-The [Contributors tab](../maintainers/maintainers-guide.md#contributors) in your project's Repository Insights page can be helpful in fostering participation.
+The [Contributors dashboard](../maintainers/maintainers-guide.md#contributors) in your project's Repository Insights Page can be helpful in fostering participation.
 Here are some strategies you can use this tab to monitor your team member's progress:

 - Identify the amount of repositories they contributed to in the Repositories section to see if they are immersed in the project.
 - Take note of the date of their recent contribution in the Last Contributed section to see if it aligns with the number in the Repositories section.
-- Check the level in the Act tab to determine how often they contribute to the project
+- Check the level in the Activity Ratio section to determine how often they contribute to the project

 :::tip

-If you see "Low" in the Act tab, consider messaging your team member about this information and request a meeting to discuss possible strategies to help them progress.
+If your project's Activity Ratio shows "Low", consider messaging your team member about this information and request a meeting to discuss possible strategies to help them progress.

 :::